2023: Igbo presidency not a joke, no going back – Jim Nwobodo

 But Nwobodo is insisting that for justice and equity, Igbo presidency must come to fruition in 2023.

-“It is time for Igno presidency, at 80 I can say anything, nothing to be afraid of again.
+“It is time for Igbo presidency, at 80 I can say anything, nothing to be afraid of again.

 “We are not joking about it, I’m serious about it.
 2023 is the turn of Southeast to produce presented of Nigeria,” he declared.